 The Health Service Executive (HSE) provides free audiology services, including hearing tests and hearing aids, to medical card holders and to children under 18.

 You will normally be referred to the HSE Community Audiology Service by your family doctor (GP) or an ear, nose and throat (ENT) specialist.
-Children may also be referred to children's audiology services by a paediatrician, a public health nurse or the National Newborn Hearing Screening Programme.

 Hearing tests involve an examination of your ear by an audiologist or ENT specialist.
 You will then be asked to put on headphones and listen to sounds at different pitches so the audiologist can find the level at which you can no longer hear.